hoswaymolina/hoswaymolina.github.io/dataprojects/health.md

 SUMMARY QUERY
 SUMMARY

+Since I altered the number of medications column to the integer data type, the ordering of the summaries is correct (descending, by number of medications.)

 The final question I answered was: How are the top 3 medications ranked by age group?
 In order to find out, I first created a "long" table with the patient number and medication usage status for each of the top 3 medications (insulin, metformin, and glipizide).
 This was done with the help of the handy UNION function.
 This table made it easier to create the ranking; I could select the age, medication, and number of uses.
 Then, I could use a RANK over the age group to create a column denoting the rank of that medication for that age group.
 I had to use an INNER JOIN to combine the demographic and health tables, and I didn't want to count non-usage of medication ('No' in the med_usage column).
 The result was a convenient table which could be further manipulated and sorted by rank:

 RANK QUERY